twolfson/twolfson.com/articles/learning-to-forget.md

     - Instead, feel free to check work email when you have downtime and can actually facilitate it
     - If you are an engineer, try to set up something like Pager Duty which will call you about the immediately important things

-## Tip of my tongue moments
-Whenever I had a fleeting thought that I know I am going to forget shortly due to other larger tasks, I always take time to write it down.

-As with the past techniques:

-- Write it down either on paper, electronically, or on your wrist via pen

 # Personal experiences
 ## Long term context loss
 ### Programming